deepanshs/mrsimulator/docs/introduction/getting_started.rst

     processed_data = processor.apply_operations(data=sim.methods[0].simulation)

 Each **SignalProcessor** object has a list of operations which are applied sequentially to a dataset.
-For a comprehensive list of operations, see ((add reference to signal processing gallery)).
+For a comprehensive list of operations and how to use the signal processing object, see :ref:`sp_documentation`.

 Visualizing the Dataset
 -----------------------